qintarra/C-Sharp/Tasks/C-Sharp_Basics/Array.Looking_for_elements/README.md

 ## Task Description

 You are allowed to use loop statements (for, while and do), [Array.Length](https://docs.microsoft.com/en-us/dotnet/api/system.array.length) and [Array.IList.Item[Int32]](https://docs.microsoft.com/en-us/dotnet/api/system.array.system-collections-ilist-item) properties only.
 You are not allowed to use other static or instance methods of the [Array class](https://docs.microsoft.com/en-us/dotnet/api/system.array?view=netcore-3.1) or any extension method from [System.Linq namespace](https://docs.microsoft.com/en-us/dotnet/api/system.linq).
 You can create your private [static methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members) or [local functions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/local-functions).

+1. Implement "GetIntegersCount(int[], int[])" method in the [IntegersCounter.cs](LookingForArrayElements/IntegersCounter.cs) file.
+The method should count all elements of "arrayToSearch" array that appears in "elementsToSearchFor" array.

+Here's an example for ["GetIntegersCount_ParametersAreValid_ReturnsResult"](LookingForArrayElements.Tests/IntegersCounterTests.cs#L55) unit test.

+arrayToSearch is an array with { 1, 2, 3, 4, 5, 6, 7, 8, 9 } elements, and elementsToSearchFor is an array with { 2, 5, 8 } elements.